Course overview

 Want to combine deep knowledge of psychology with the practical skills needed to launch your marketing career?

-Hone your skills working on real-world business and marketing problems through our work-integrated learning program.
+Hone your skills working on practical business and marketing problems through our work-integrated learning program.
 Contribute to campaigns alongside established professionals and build industry experience and networks that prepare you for an exciting career.

-Leverage the strong industry partnerships of Deakin Business School and School of Psychology to take part in work-integrated learning programs.
+Leverage the strong industry partnerships of Deakin Business School and the School of Psychology to take part in work-integrated learning programs.
 This gives you the opportunity to:

 - get hands-on experience with emerging technologies and analytics tools